-Through a partnership between dbaPlatform and Locally, retailers can make their in-store product selection discoverable to shoppers throughout Google via Google's See What's in Store (SWIS) feature.
+Through a partnership between dbaPlatform and Locally, retailers can make their in-store product selection discoverable to shoppers across Google, through what Google refers to as "Surfaces Across Google."

 How does Locally send a feed to Google?

 Locally's role in this is sending your store’s inventory feed and the associated catalog content (product names, images, etc.) to Google.Your feed is transmitted daily.
 Any product you carry by our partner brands will appear in Google.
 You can designate a safety stock threshold (for example: only show products with a quantity of 2 or greater on Google) or send all products.